evokegaming/guides/ruby.md

 ## Exceptions

-1. Signal exceptions using the `fail` keyword.
-Use `raise` only when catching an exception and re-raising it (because here you're not failing, but explicitly and purposefully raising an exception).
+1. Signal exceptions using the `raise` keyword.
+Do not use the `fail` keyword.

     ```Ruby
     begin
-      fail 'Oops';
+      raise 'Oops';
     rescue => error
       raise if error.message != 'Oops'
     end